Tim Anderson Player Props: White Sox vs. Twins

-Tim Anderson is available when the Chicago White Sox battle Joe Ryan and the Minnesota Twins at Guaranteed Rate Field Tuesday at 7:10 PM ET.
+Tim Anderson -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Louie Varland on the hill, on May 3 at 7:10 PM ET.

-In his most recent action (on May 2 against the Twins) he went 0-for-3.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Tim Anderson Game Info & Props vs. the Twins